 Most men hardly know they have a prostate until they reach middle age, when prostate health can become a serious issue.
-Prostate enlargement is found in 50 percent of American men in their sixties, and up to 90 percent of men in their seventies and eighties.
+Prostate enlargement is found in 50 percent of men between the ages of 50 and 60, and up to 90 percent of men older than eighty.
 Worse, prostate cancer is the second leading cause of death by cancer in men, with about 80 percent of all cases of prostate cancer occurring in men over sixty-five.

 Even though the prostate seems to be an older man's health problem, these imbalances begin much earlier in life.
-The good news is that most prostate problems can be prevented by making simple lifestyle and dietary changes to restore balance.
-In this interview, our Ayurvedic expert provides an in-depth analysis of prostate health from the perspective of Maharishi Ayurveda, and gives practical and effective advice for keeping your prostate healthy throughout life.
+The good news is that from the perspective of Maharishi AyurVeda, most prostate problems can be prevented by making simple lifestyle and dietary changes to restore balance.

 There are many reasons why prostate problems can develop.
 One is overuse of Shukra Dhatu, or overuse of the sexual organs, Ayurvedic experts say.
 Another is lack of adequate fluids in the body, due to not drinking enough water during the day.
 Habitually suppressing the natural urge to urinate also can, over time, cause the urine to become more concentrated which, in turn, irritates the prostate.

 Unfortunately, even your job may be a contributing factor!
 If you have to sit for long periods of time without taking a break or stretching, it can create an imbalance in the reproductive area of the body.
 Not getting daily exercise or eating a diet that creates impurities in the body are other causes of prostate problems.

 Finally, if your daily routine is a bit erratic—for instance, if you watch TV late at night or for other reasons don't sleep enough, or if you don't eat meals on time or your routine is very irregular—that can also cause ama to build up and disturb the immune system.